 The depositary has agreed to make certain annual payments to us for reimbursement of expenses we incur that are related to the administration and maintenance of our ADS facility including, but not limited to, investor relations expenses, the annual NYSE listing fees, ADS offering expenses or any other program related expenses.
 There are limits on the amount of payments and reimbursements from the depositary.
 The annual reimbursement is conditioned on certain requirements and criteria and will be adjusted proportionately to the extent such requirements or criteria are not met.
-For the year ended December 31, 2017, we received nil from the depositary in respect of such reimbursement.
-The depositary has also agreed to waive certain fees and expenses.
-For the year ended December 31, 2017, the depositary waived a total of \$\$55,010.08 for the standard fees and expenses associated with the maintenance and administration of the ADR program.
+For the year ended December 31, 2018, we received nil from the depositary waived a total of \$ 109,466.44 for the standard fees and expenses associated with the maintenance and administration of the ADR program.

-PART I
+PART II